 were filed with the state in December 1977, and Rules and

 Regulations adopted.
 Each unit would be entitled to one vote.
-The

-maintenance of corporate records.
+control and maintenance of corporate records.

 In 1979 the Ladies Auxiliary and Men’s Club were formed and